-Maintenance & Building Preservations Ltd. have been asked to complete the Structural Timber repairs on the Falkirk Steeple, an historic landmark on Falkirk’s High Street since the late 15th Century.
+Maintenance & Building Preservations were asked to complete the Structural Timber repairs on the Falkirk Steeple, an historic landmark on Falkirk’s High Street since the late 15th Century.

-The current Falkirk Steeple structure - or The Steeple as it is affectionately known by the Falkirk Community – dates back to 1814 and encompasses a combination of architectural styles, designed by David Hamilton (1768 – 1843) and constructed using sandstone from the Brightons quarry nearby.
+The current Falkirk Steeple structure - or, simply, The Steeple as it is affectionately known by the Falkirk Community – dates back to 1814 and encompasses a combination of architectural styles, designed by David Hamilton (1768 – 1843) and constructed using sandstone from the Brighton's quarry nearby.

 The first and second stages of the tower are traditional and plain, yet the third stage is in the style of Greek Doric with its four columns at each corner.
 The fourth stage displays Italianate style and holds the iconic clock faces.
 The fifth stage has Ionic columns – the smallest of the columns, characterised by the spiral, scroll like adornments at the top.